 Church Policies and FAQs

-The wedding fee at all our parishes is $700.
+The wedding fee at all our parishes is $1000.
+However, if you reserved your wedding date prior to July 1, 2023 at Old St. Mary, Our Lady of Divine Providence, SS Peter & Paul, or Three Holy Women, the fee is $700.
 This should be made out to the parish (ex.
 Old St. Mary Parish).
 This fee includes the use of the church and the fees for the parish priest, organist/pianist, cantor, and sacristan.
-If you have a priest from outside of our parishes, the fee is $625.
+If you have a priest from outside of our parishes, the fee is reduced by $75: $925 or $625.
 It is your responsibility to compensate your guest priest.

 If you choose to use other instrumentalists from the parish, those fees are separate and also due at the rehearsal.
 Individual checks should be written out to each additional musician.
 Names of these musicians will be provided so the checks can be written in advance.
 If you have questions, please contact the Director of Music and Liturgy.